nttdots/go-dots/README.md

 ### Client Controller [mitigation_observe]
-A DOTS client can convey the 'observe' option set to '0' in the GET request to receive notification whenever status of mitigation request changed and deregister itself by issuing GET request with 'observe' option set to '1'
+A DOTS client can convey the 'observe' option set to '0' in the GET request to receive notification whenever status of mitigation request changed and unsubscribe itself by issuing GET request with 'observe' option set to '1'

-Register for resource observation:
+Subscribe for resource observation:
     $ $GOPATH/bin/dots_client_controller -request mitigation_request -method Get \
      -cuid=dz6pHjaADkaFTbjr0JGBpw -mid=123 -observe=0

-Deregister from resource observation:
+Unsubscribe from resource observation:
     $ $GOPATH/bin/dots_client_controller -request mitigation_request -method Get \
-     -cuid=dz6pHjaADkaFTbjr0JGBpw -mid=123 -observe=0
+     -cuid=dz6pHjaADkaFTbjr0JGBpw -mid=123 -observe=1

+Subscriptions are valid as long as current session exists.
+When session is renewed (e.g DOTS client does not receive response from DOTS server for its Ping message in a period of time, it decided that server has been disconnected, then re-connects), all previous subscriptions will be lost.
+In such cases, DOTS clients will have to re-subscribe for observation.
+Below is recommended step:
+    ・GET a list of all existing mitigations (that were created before server restarted) ・PUT mitigations  one by one
+    ・GET + Observe for all the mitigations that should be observed

 ### Client Controller [session_configuration_request]
     $ $GOPATH/bin/dots_client_controller -request session_configuration -method Put \